UnitexGramLab/vinber-backend/README.md

 [![Last Commit Release](http://unitex.univ-mlv.fr/v6/badge/commit/latest.svg?subject=product.name&status=product.version.string)][commit] [![Last Commit Status](http://unitex.univ-mlv.fr/v6/badge/commit/latest.svg?status=build.status)][commit]

 ### Contributing

+Vinber code is ShellCheck-compliant see http://www.shellcheck.net/about.html for information about how to run ShellCheck locally.

 We welcome everyone to contribute to improve this project.
 Below are some of the things that you can do to contribute: